Last Updated on 9 July 2021 by Dan

 It creates an illusion that everything is free, because money does not change hands.
 That’s already something can be an issue with a credit card, but when you don’t even see the numbers tick down on your bank account it’s even more difficult to manage.

-If I can build on this point a little, various studies have shown that we humans are absolutely terrible at mental accounting – we often likely to be in come cases quite wildly optimistic about our ability to handle financial issues in the future, and this can lead us into trouble.
+If I can build on this point a little, various studies have shown that we humans are absolutely terrible at mental accounting – we often likely to be in come cases quite wildly optimistic about our ability to handle financial issues in the future, and this can lead us into trouble with services like Klarna.

 I struggle to think of a situation where you’d absolutely need to have some new clothes right this second, and couldn’t wait till payday when you have the certainty than you can afford something because you know it’s gone out of your bank account.